GEOG 1101 - Globalisation, Justice and a Crowded Planet

 General Course Information

-Course Code GEOG 1101 Course Globalisation, Justice and a Crowded Planet Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible GEST 1001 Course Description This course examines different ways of conceptualising globalisation and investigates the precise nature of local-global relations.
+Course Code GEOG 1101 Course Globalisation, Justice and a Crowded Planet Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible GEST 1001 Assumed Knowledge Average computer skills Course Description Globalisation is a fundamentally geographical concept as it influences the way we think about human interactions across time and space.
+But the nature, extent and impacts of globalisation continue to be widely debated.
+This course examines different ways of conceptualising globalisation and investigates the nature of local-global relations.
 Students will be introduced to the political, economic and cultural processes of globalisation and, drawing on local and international case studies, they will consider the social and environmental consequences of these processes for people living in different locations.
 In particular, the course investigates whether and how processes of globalisation operate to create, maintain and deepen inequality, poverty and injustice amongst individuals, groups, regions and nations.
 The course also explores population growth and migratory shifts and considers the role that these demographic changes have in broader processes of globalisation.

 Course Coordinator: Dr Thomas Wanner

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the end of this course students should be able to:

 Demonstrate a sound understanding of the concepts, background knowledge and theories relevant to globalisation and population studies.

 1. Demonstrate a broad understanding of the key issues in globalisation.

 4. Apply high quality written and verbal communication skills.

 5. Work effectively and collaboratively in tutorial/workshop situations.